-Other activity 6 hours (4%) • Final conference Private study Students will be asked to read David Edgerton's book The Rise and Fall of the British Nation to develop a background understanding of twentieth-century British history.
-Ideally this will take place ahead of the 2 weeks teaching Assessment 80 hours (53%) Total 150 hours
+Other activity 6 hours (4%) Final conference Private study 50 hours (33%) Students will be asked to read David Edgerton's book The Rise and Fall of the British Nation to develop a background understanding of twentieth-century British history.
+Ideally this will take place ahead of the 2 weeks teaching During the 2 weeks, private study will be used for accessing materials from the library, reading, and preparation of papers for presentation at the conference.
+It may also involve students working in their small groups.
+The calculation here for private study (50 hours) relates to background reading and seminar preparation.
+It is supplemented by the 80 hours related to assessment.
+Assessment 80 hours (53%) Total 150 hours

 Weighting Study time

 Conference paper 60% 40 hours

-A paper that shows how historical research can add to our understanding of one of the contemporary themes.
-This will be presented orally and can be accompanied by powerpoint presentation.
-It will also involve response to questions from the audience
+of one of the contem ow historical research can add to our understanding porary themes.
+This will be presented orally and can owerpoint presentation.
+It will also involve response audience

 Seminar Contribution 15% 15 hours

 Evaluation of individual student contribution in seminars and the final conference.
 This will involve demonstration of preparation and underlying knowledge and understanding, answering and posing questions

 Workshop 15% 15 hours

-Contribution Evaluation of your contribution to the effective running of your workshop groups and the development of a cohesive, well-designed, and well-managed and presented conference panel
+Contribution Evaluation of your contribution to the effective running of your workshop groups and the development of a cohesive, well-designed, and well- managed and presented conference panel

 Presentation plan 10% 10 hours

-You will submit a brief plan of your presentation for feedback midway through the module.
-This will assist you in preparation of the final
+f plan of your presentation for feedback midway This will assist you in preparation of the final